chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * Download and uncompress the installer.
 * Copy the Concert keyboardist application to your Applications folder.
-* Copy the "Concert Keyboardist Files" folder to your Documents folder or a folder where you keep midi files.
+* Copy the "Concert Keyboardist Files" folder to your Documents folder or a folder where you keep MIDI files.
 * Concert keyboardist can produce sound in two ways:
 * One option is to use a VST or Audio Unit plugin:
 	* Load a plugin as described in [Plugin Management Tools].
-	* Configure the Concert Keyboardist audio output using "Audio and Midi Settings" in [Settings Tools].
+	* Configure the Concert Keyboardist audio output using "Audio and MIDI Settings" in [Settings Tools].
-* The other way to produce sound is to send midi messages to a software synthesizer or "Digital Audio Workstation" (DAW) on your computer, or an attached hardware synthesizer.
+* The other way to produce sound is to send MIDI messages to a software synthesizer or "Digital Audio Workstation" (DAW) on your computer, or an attached hardware synthesizer.
 	* The easiest option on a Mac is GarageBand which is free and has a wide range of sounds to choose from.
-GarageBand automatically receives midi messages from all midi output on your system so it automatically receives from the Concert Keyboardist default output.
+GarageBand automatically receives MIDI messages from all MIDI output on your system so it automatically receives from the Concert Keyboardist default output.
 	* To set up with GarageBand:
 	    * Download and install GarageBand.
 	    * Open GarageBand.